PCL in the News

 California needs a clean, safe and reliable water supply to meet its needs as the population grows and the climate changes.
 Proposition 3 will provide that water supply for people, agriculture, and our native fish and wildlife.
-Click here to visit the link and click here for the pdf version.
+Click here to go to the website and click here for the pdf version.

 Full commission ‘engaged’ in CPUC hearing on Cal Am desal project